MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-ga-reports.md

-# Take a tour of Guides Analytics reports in Dynamics 365 Guides
+# Take a tour of Guides Analytics reports for Dynamics 365 Guides

 Once you have set up and saved the Guides Analytics Template on your computer, open [!include[pn-power-bi](../includes/pn-power-bi.md)] Desktop, and then open your saved report. [!include[pn-power-bi](../includes/pn-power-bi.md)] Desktop has a **File – Open – Recent** items list that's convenient for finding your previously